cognitivetech/ollama-ebook-summary/README.md

   - [cognitivetech/Mistral-7b-Inst-0.2-Bulleted-Notes_GGUF](https://huggingface.co/cognitivetech/cognitivetech/Mistral-7b-Inst-0.2-Bulleted-Notes_GGUF)
   - [cognitivetech/Mistral-7B-Inst-0.2_Bulleted-Notes_LoRA](https://huggingface.co/cognitivetech/cognitivetech/Mistral-7B-Inst-0.2_Bulleted-Notes_LoRA)

-## Check your eBook for clickable ToC.
+## Check your eBook for Document Outline

 Here you can see how to check whethere your eBook as the proper formatting, or not. **With ePub it should fail gracefully**.